emrulmax2/EGUEE/README.md

 * Neep PHP (5.5+), Mysql (5.4) and Apache server
 * copy the files in your server folder where you want to install
-* when installation script running, inset the database details and admin credential
+* when installation script running, insert the database details and admin credential
 * Run and deploy.

 ### Contribution guidelines ###